foundation-ui/design-system/apps/stories/src/docs/getting-started.md

 ### Setup

-Foundation Design System are styled using CSS in JS with [styled-components](https://styled-components.com/).
+Foundation Design System is styled using CSS in JS with [styled-components](https://styled-components.com/).
 This technique, coupled with `@foundation/core`, requires a [GlobalStyle](https://styled-components.com/docs/faqs#note-regarding-css-import-and-createglobalstyle) definition to convert your Design Tokens Library as CSS variables.

 The Theme definition is based on styled-components [theming](https://styled-components.com/docs/advanced#theming) support. **_If you are planning to use the `styled` version of the component library, include the `SystemThemeProvider` context in your setup definition_**.